White Cape® Plumbago

 Plumbago auriculata 'Monite' Plant Patent #13,953Item #6636 USDA Hardiness Zone: 9 - 11

 A profusion of large pure white flower clusters cover the plant most of the year.
-Dense, compact habit with evergreen foliage is great for containers and informal hedges.
+The dense, compact habit is great for containers and informal hedges.
 Thrives in warm summers and is not fussy about soil type, given good drainage.
-Also a good drought tolerant choice for groundcover or bank plantings.
+A good choice for a drought tolerant groundcover or bank plantings.
+A frost-tender evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.Average Landscape Size:Fast growing to 4 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Fast growing; reaches 4 ft. tall, 4 to 6 ft. wide.

-- CareCare InformationPrefers light, well-drained, sightly acidic soils, but highly adaptable.
+- CareCare InformationPrefers light, well-drained, slightly acidic soils, but highly adaptable.
 Space 3 to 5 ft. apart for best effect.
 Water deeply, regularly during first growing season to establish an extensive root system.
 Once established, reduce frequency; tolerates moderate drought.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: fall after flowering.Light Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.
+Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: fall after flowering.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.

 - History & LoreHistory:This white flowering cultivar was discovered as a sport of P. ariculata 'Royal Cape' and introduced in 2001 by Monrovia.
 These plumbagos are often confused with the European species formerly known as plumbago.
 Leadworts would later be reclassified into their own genus Ceratostigma leaving these tropical plants as the genus Plumbago.
 P. auriculata originates at the Cape of Good Hope in South Africa.
 They were originally named and described by Carl Thunberg in his work on that region and its diverse botany, Flora Capensis.Lore:It is believed the acridity in the root of the plants is a remedy for toothache.
 It has long been used in France where it was named dentalaire.
 Also, a decoction of the root and olive oil is a remedy for itching.